The Problem

 • In order to check, I put myself through a lot of work that borders on silly, or eccentric, or crazy.

-• I avoid any memory work by constantly looking for things to discover that I I understand and remember easily.
+• I avoid any memory work by constantly looking for things to discover that I understand and remember easily.

 • I fool myself by calling this learning, but learning requires memory work, which is: I put it into memory by repeating it and testing if I remember.

 • I judge memory work as inferior.
-Result: I like a fool when I do memory work.
+Result: I feel like a fool when I do memory work.

 • I can work hard, and I’m a good person.
 But I only can do unskilled or low skilled and therefore low-paying jobs for my allowance or my living.